google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-05.markdown

 {% endhighlight %}

-The code intercepts the request and checks if the URL starts with the address of the weather API, if it does we'll use `fetch` to make the request.
-Once the response is returned, it opens the cache, clones the response, stores it in the cache and finally returns the response to the original requestor.
-Replace `// Put data handler code here` with the code below:
+The code intercepts the request and checks if the URL starts with the address of the weather API.
+If it does we'll use `fetch` to make the request.
+Once the response is returned, our code opens the cache, clones the response, stores it in the cache and finally returns the response to the original requestor.

+Next, replace `// Put data handler code here` with the code below:

 {% highlight javascript %}
 e.respondWith(